NASA-PDS/naif-pds4-bundler/docs/source/34_step_4_checking_the_result.rst

 ``Info`` (``-v 1 --verbose 1``).
 This will mainly help to find issues in the context products.
 The resulting recommended way to run Validate is::

-   validate -v 1 -t em16/em16_spice --skip-context-validation -R pds4.bundle -x working/PDS4_PDS_1B00.xsd -S working/PDS4_PDS_1B00.sch --strict-field-checks -r working/em16_release_03.validate
+   validate -v 1 -t em16/em16_spice --skip-context-validation -R pds4.bundle -x working/PDS4_PDS_1B00.xsd -S working/PDS4_PDS_1B00.sch -r working/em16_release_03.validate

 Please note that the Validate Tool is in continuous development with new releases for each PDS IM, therefore the details provided in this section